 - Marketing materials reflect our diversity

-- Evaluating and tracking spiritual maturity/church attendance during admissions screening
+- Evaluate and track spiritual maturity during admissions screening

-- Collecting data on socio-economic mix of new families
+- Collect data on socio-economic mix of new families

 - Fundraising for Endowment

 - Renegotiated lease to 25 years with 10 year out clause